-To address what HUD defines as "worst case housing need" - low-income residents who pay more than 50 percent of their income for housing costs-the City provided funds in the 2020-2021 Action Plan through the ESG, ESG-CV and CDBG-CV programs to provide rental, mortgage and utility assistance to low- and moderate-income households - including those who are defined as experiencing worst case housing needs.
+The table above (Table 13) includes the CDBG funded owner-occupied rehab, acquisition rehab and scholarship programs.
+To address what HUD defines as "worst case housing need" - low-income residents who pay more than 50 percent of their income for housing costs-the City provided funds in the 2022-2023 Action Plan through the ESG, ESG-CV and CDBG-CV programs to provide rental, mortgage and utility assistance to low- and moderate-income households - including those who are defined as experiencing worst case housing needs and hotel/ motel vouchers to those experiencing homelessness.
+Subsistence payments assisted 6 extremely low-income, 8 low-income, and 19 moderate-income residents.
+Homeless operations support in the form of hotel/ motel vouchers funded with CDBG-CV assisted 14 extremely low-income households.
 Further, the City continues to pursue the development of additional low- and moderate-income housing opportunities through the CDBG, HOME and other federal and state programs.

-Through all programs, the City ensures that assistance is also targeted and made available to individuals experiencing disabilities to ensure that they have equal access to affordable housing programs.
-Where possible, the homeless service provider (Water of Life), leverages County programs for supportive housing activities and refers clients to such programs.
+Through all programs, the City ensures that assistance is targeted and made available to individuals experiencing disabilities to ensure they have equal access to affordable housing programs.
+Where possible, homeless service providers leverage County programs for supportive housing activities and refers clients to such programs.